 The Biggest Problems

-- The biggest problem is that Alexa is not as intelligent as other digital personal assistants like Apple's Siri, Microsoft's Cortana, and Google Now.
+- The biggest problem is that Alexa is not as intelligent as its main competitor, the Google Assistant, however; new upgrades in intelligence and memory are coming soon.

 - She can't answer difficult questions that go beyond looking up a Wikipedia article.
 You'll be hearing her say "Sorry" or "Hmm, I don't know" a lot.
 She may even ignore what you say entirely.

 - The device sometimes mishears what you say, so you'll have to repeat yourself (occasionally multiple times) before she understands.

 - The voice recognition is pretty good and has gotten much better with 2nd generation products, but it's not top notch yet.
 Thankfully, there's a setting for voice training in the app.
 This is helpful for those with strong accents or dialects that have communication issues.

 - The Echo requires an adapter to work since it doesn't have a rechargeable battery or wireless charging.
 This greatly limits its portability.
 The Amazon Tap is a good alternative if there's a great WiFi signal or if you're using your phone's WiFi hot-spot.

 - The speaker has improved tremendously since Gen 1 but it still doesn't compare to higher quality Bluetooth speakers such as Sonos or even Apple's HomePod.
 She's better suited for smaller homes or apartments when it comes to sound quality although multi-device playback has made up for it.